nicky-nym/nicky-nym.github.io/pages/2020-03_kinematic.md

 ## <a name="better"></a>Could we do better?

+Existing cities, all over the world, have serious traffic congestion problems, despite spending billions on transit projects and on widening roads.
+As cities grow and economies grow, the congestion problems just get worse.

 ### <a name="transit_vs_cars"></a>Transit vs. cars

+Here in the United States, in discussions about urban planning and transporation, many people fall into one of two opposing camps:

+  * **pro-transit people** , who want to see
+    * fewer cars on the road
+    * less space set aside for parking
+    * more bike lanes and bus lanes
+    * more funding for some combination of subways, light rail, buses, bus rapid transit, and other public transit
+  * **pro-statis-quo "car" people**, who
+    * do not want to lose automobile lanes in return for bike lanes and bus lanes
+    * do now want to pay the huge costs of creating and operating public transit systems
+    * do not want to take slow, inconvenient, public transit options when they could just drive

 ### <a name="self_driving"></a>Self-driving cars & delivery drones

+In addition to the **pro-transit** camp and the **pro-statis-quo** camp, there's also a third camp, of people who are optimistic about new technologies for **automated, on-demand transporation**, like self-driving cars and delivery drones.

+Proponents of shared, self-driving cars point to advantages like the greatly reduced need for parking compared to conventional cars, yet the convenience of direct door-to-door routes.

+Opponents of self-driving cars point to inherently low throughput-per-lane numbers for cars vs. buses and trains, and the real-world congestion problems that we're already seeing from on-demand car-share services like Lyft and Uber.

 ### <a name="micromobility"></a>Scooters & micromobility

 ---